Klipper3d/klipper/docs/G-Codes.md

 ## Dual Carriages

-The following commands are available when the "dual_carriage" config section is enabled:
+The following command is available when the "dual_carriage" config section is enabled:
 - `SET_DUAL_CARRIAGE CARRIAGE=[0|1]`: This command will set the active
   carriage.
 It is typically invoked from the activate_gcode and